 Introduction to hypothesis formation and testing.
 The role of probability in statistical inference.
 Test selection for parametric and non-parametric data.
 Data analysis using inferential statistical tests.
 Type I and Type II errors.

-5 Introduction to SPSS
+5 Introduction to statistical software

 Introduction to ethical considerations and implications with reference to the British Psychological Society Guidelines